luffy1996/transfer-learning-semantic-segmentation/README.md

-# Multi-Scale Context Aggregation by Dilated Convolutions in Keras
+# Transfer Learning in Dilated Convolutional Network in Keras
 This repository holds a Keras porting of the [ICLR 2016 paper](https://arxiv.org/abs/1511.07122) by Yu and Koltun and my proposed student teacher algorithm.

 ## How to use